-Two results:

-- ☐ The development of a fundamental understanding of electromagnetism. - □Strong technological need for better magnetic materials and stronger magnets.

-Permanent Magnets vs. Current Carrying Wires: Quantum vs. Classical Physics
+Two results: The development of a fundamental understanding of electromagnetism.
+Strong technological need for better magnetic materials and stronger magnets.
+PHYS 460/660: Computational Methods of Physics Permanent Magnets vs. Current Carrying Wires: Quantum vs. Classical Physics

-Microscopic Structure of Permanent Magnets

-The magnetic energy of a ferromagnet is reduced via the formation of domains

-Ideal - single crystal behavior of a magnetically "soft" material
+PHYS 460/660: Computational Methods of Physics Microscopic Structure of Permanent Magnets The magnetic energy of a ferromagnet is reduced via the formation of domains Ideal - single crystal behavior of a magnetically "soft" material